Counselling And Psychological Services

 Articles and News

-1. Child Focused Resolution Centre – Phase Two.
+1. Child Focused Resolution Centre – Phase Two (PDF).
 (June 2013 issue of SubCourts News)

 2. Mandatory Counselling and Mediation - The Child Focused Resolution Centre (CFRC).
 This article was first published in the December 2011 issue of the Singapore Law Gazette during the implementation of phase 1.